 The differential diagnosis for V. vulnificus infection includes:

-The outcome of Vibrio vulnificus infection is usually good with prompt treatment.
-The infection may be fatal in up to 50% of patients that have pre-existing liver disease.
+The outcome of V. vulnificus infection is usually good with prompt treatment.
+However, the infection may be fatal in up to 50% of patients with pre-existing liver disease.
 It has been recommended that patients with liver disease do not eat raw shellfish.

-Mercury poisoning is due to ingestion of mercury, including mercury in fish.
+Mercury poisoning is due to the ingestion of mercury, including mercury in fish.
 In New Zealand, high mercury levels are found in the following species of fish:

 The clinical features of mercury poisoning tend to occur weeks to months after acute ingestion.
 Symptoms may include:

 Skin signs may include colour changes in the hands and feet, with associated pain and itch.
 Hair loss and nail loss has been described.
 Excessive sweating and inflammation of the gums may also occur.